-Beginning golfers will find several great values throughout this blade putter list to locate a club that can help steady their game on the green without having to empty their wallet.
+Beginning golfers will find several great values throughout this list to locate a club that can help steady their game on the green without having to empty their wallet.

 Ultimately, the value of a putter must be judged on its performance versus the cost to the golfer.
 For those golfers looking to make huge strides in their game, the price may just be worth the cost.

 Since every golfer will have their own budget to follow, the best blade putters for them will be a mix of value and price.
-Our selection for the best blade putters on our list, the S7K, offers a solid and affordable price point for the performance it delivers.
+Our selection, the S7K, offers a solid and affordable price point for the performance it delivers.

 The face technology of a blade putter can refer to face balance, milling, or shape.

 Balancing appears to be the latest innovation that equipment manufacturers appear to be highlighting for the best blade putters.
 Putters can either have toe hang, where the putter’s toe dips down to help get the face square with arc strokes, or have balance, that works best for straight-back, straight-through strokes.